 (3) Section 47-1271 is amended as follows:

-(A) Strike the phrase “Stevie Sellows” both times it appears and insert the phrase “Stevie Sellow’s” in its place.
+(A) Subsection (a) is amended by striking the phrase “Stevie Sellows” and inserting the phrase “Stevie Sellow’s” in its place.

+(B) Subsection (b) is amended as follows:

-(B) Subsection (b)(1) is amended by striking the phrase “reimbursement of ICF/IID.” and inserting the phrase “reimbursement of ICF/IID; provided that if the quality-of-care improvement is for an increase in salaries, the total payment amount, on average, for qualifying direct support professionals should be up to the greater of 117.6% of the District minimum wage pursuant to section 4 of the Minimum Wage Act Revision Act of 1992, effective March 25, 1993 (D.C.
+(i) Paragraph (1) is amended by striking the phrase “reimbursement of ICF/IID.” and inserting the phrase “reimbursement of ICF/IID; provided that if the quality-of-care improvement is for an increase in salaries, the total payment amount, on average, for qualifying direct support professionals should be up to the greater of 117.6% of the District minimum wage pursuant to section 4 of the Minimum Wage Act Revision Act of 1992, effective March 25, 1993 (D.C.
 Law 9-248; D.C.
 Official Code § 32-1003) or 117.6% of the District living wage pursuant to the Living Wage Act of 2006, effective June 8, 2006 (D.C.
 Law 16-118; D.C.
 Official Code § 2-220.01 et seq.).” in its place.

+(ii) Paragraph (2) is amended by striking the phrase “Stevie Sellows” and inserting the phrase “Stevie Sellow’s” in its place.

 (C) A new subsection (c-1) is added to read as follows:

-“(c-1) Notwithstanding subsection (b) of this section, revenues deposited in the Fund beginning in fiscal year 2022 may be used to support quality of care improvements for DD waiver providers.”.
+“(c-1) Notwithstanding subsection (b) of this section, revenues deposited in the Fund beginning in Fiscal Year 2022 may be used to support quality of care improvements for DD waiver providers.”.

+(3) Section 47-1272 is amended as follows:

+(A) Subsection (a) is amended by striking the phrase “an ICF-IDD” and inserting the phrase “an ICF-IDD or DD waiver provider” in its place.

+(B) Subsection (f) is amended by striking the phrase “the ICF-IDD” and inserting the phrase “the ICF-IDD or DD waiver provider” in its place.

+(4) Section 47-1275 is amended as follows:

-(3) Section 47-1272 is amended by striking the phrase “an ICF-IDD” both times it appears and inserting the phrase “an ICF-IDD or DD waiver provider” in its place.
+(A) Subsection (a) is amended by striking the phrase “an ICF-IDD” and inserting the phrase “an ICF-IDD or DD waiver provider” in its place.

-(4) Section 47-1275 is amended by striking the phrase “ICF-IDD” both times it appears and inserting the phrase “an ICF-IDD or DD waiver provider” in its place.
+(B) Subsection (b) is amended by striking the phrase “an ICF-IDD” and inserting the phrase “an ICF-IDD or DD waiver provider” in its place.

 SUBTITLE K. EARLY CHILDHOOD EDUCATOR PAY EQUITY FUND